CSE237SP2021/project-cardgameapp/README.txt

 For the first iteration we planned to finish a large portion of the Java code and then for iteration two focus on integration with the command line, so currently we dont have a command line command to acccess our Java code, but if the Main method for our source file is run you can see a demonstration of how some of our methods work.

 Iteration 2:

+You can locate our code for iteration 2 in our development branch.
+We received feedback last iteration to only work in our development branch and merge into master the least amount possible.

 What user stories were completed this iteration?
   The User stories we completed this iteration were completed were user can access the application through the command line, the framework for the Blackjack game, and the framework for the war game.